Updated February 2026. The built-in session tools have improved a lot since I first wrote this. The

 Auto-compaction is a thing

-Claude Code automatically compacts conversations when you get close to the 200K token limit.
+Claude Code automatically compacts conversations when you get close to the context window limit.
 It creates a summary and replaces older messages so you can keep working indefinitely.
-You’ll see a notification when it happens, and you can check /context to monitor token usage.
-Be perpared for a little break when this happens it takes Claude Code a few minutes to compact the conversations.
+You’ll see a notification when it happens, and you can check /context to monitor usage.
+Be prepared for a little break when this happens.
+It takes Claude Code a minute or so to compact.